Approximately Counting Embeddings into Random Graphs: Introduction

 Previous attempts at solving these kinds of problems have not been very fruitful.
 For example, even seemingly simple problems like counting cycles in a random graph have remained open for a long time (also stated as an open problem in the survey by Frieze and McDiarmid \cite{fmc}).
 In this paper we present new techniques that can not only handle simple graphs like cycles, but also major subclasses of more complicated graph classes like outerplanar, series-parallel, planar etc.

 The theory of random graphs was initiated by Erd{\H{o}}s and R{\'e}nyi \cite{erdos}.
-The most commonly used models of random graphs are $\mathcal{G}(n,p)$ and $\mathcal{G}(n,m)$.
-Both models specify a distribution on $n$-vertex graphs.
-In $\mathcal{G}(n,p)$ each of the $\binom{n}{2}$ edges is added to the graph independently with probability $p$ and $\mathcal{G}(n,m)$ assigns equal probability to all graphs with exactly $m$ edges.
+The most commonly used models of random graphs are $\mathcal{G}(n,p)$ and $\mathbb{G}(n,m)$.
+Both models specify a distribution on $n$-vertex graphs with a fixed set of vertices.
+In $\mathcal{G}(n,p)$ each of the $\binom{n}{2}$ edges is added to the graph independently with probability $p$ and $\mathbb{G}(n,m)$ assigns equal probability to all graphs with exactly $m$ edges.
 Unless explicitly stated otherwise, the default model addressed in this paper is $\mathcal{G}(n,p)$.

 There has been a lot of interest in using random graph models for analyzing typical cases (beating the pessimism of worst-case analysis).
 Here, we mention some of these results relevant to our counting problem (see the survey of Frieze and McDiarmid \cite{fmc} for more).
-One of the most well-studied problem is that of counting perfect matchings in graphs.
+One of the most well-studied problems is that of counting perfect matchings in graphs.
 For this problem, Jerrum and Sinclair \cite{jerrum1} have presented a simulation of a Markov chain that almost always is an fpras (extended to all bipartite graphs in \cite{jsv}).
-Similar results using other approaches were obtained later in~\cite{frieze,ras,chein,shiva1}.
+Similar results using other approaches were obtained later in~\cite{frieze,ras,chien,shiva1}.
 Another well-studied problem is that of counting Hamiltonian cycles in random digraphs.
 For this problem, Frieze and Suen \cite{suen} have obtained an fpras, and later Rasmussen \cite{ras} has presented a simpler fpras.
 Afterwards, Frieze \emph{et al.}\ \cite{fm} have obtained similar results in random regular graphs.
 Randomized approximation schemes are also available for counting the number of cliques in a random graph \cite{ras1}.
-However, there are no general results for counting copies of an arbitrary given~graph.
+However, there are no general results for counting copies of an arbitrary given~graph in a random graph.